 Immediate annuities can be a useful tool to protect the spouse of a nursing home resident who applies for Medicaid.Read more

-Married couples have a special way to jointly own property in some states that has advantages over regular joint ownership.
+Married couples have a special way to own property jointly in some states that has advantages over regular joint ownership.
 If you are married and own property jointly, you should make sure you have the right form of ownership.

 Joint tenants must have equal ownership interests in the property.
 If one of the joint tenants dies, his or her interest immediately ceases to exist and the remaining joint tenant owns the entire property.
 The advantage to joint tenancy is that it avoids having an owner's interest probated upon his death.
 The disadvantage is that creditors can attach one tenant's property to satisfy the other’s debt.

 Some states give married couples another option to own property jointly and avoid probate, but also have protection from creditors.
+This is known as tenancy by entirety.What Is Tenancy by Entirety?
 Tenancy by the entirety has the same right of survivorship as a joint tenancy, but one spouse cannot sell his or her interest without the other spouse’s permission.
 The creditors of one spouse cannot attach the property or force its sale to recover debts unless both spouses consent.

 Tenancy by the entirety is available in half of all states and the District of Columbia.
 Some states recognize it for all property; other states only recognize it for real estate.

 If you own joint property with a spouse in a state with tenancy by the entirety, you should check to make sure the property is owned as tenants by the entirety.
 In addition, unmarried couples who buy property and subsequently marry each other should check if they can re-title the deed as tenants by the entirety to avail themselves of the greater protections this form of tenancy offers.

-For more information about joint ownership, click here.
+Read more information about joint ownership.

-Last Modified: 05/28/2020
+Last Modified: 01/25/2023